Notes on Lie symmetry group methods for differential equations: Reduction of order for ordinary differential equations

 We can extract a similar integrable class from \eqref{2ndODE} by imposing invariance under a two-parameter symmetry group extended by $\mathbf{v}_2=\gen x$.
-To do this we require the commutation relation $[\mathbf{v}_2,\mathbf{v}_1]=\mu \mathbf{v}_1$ to hold, which implies that $\xi=e^{\mu x}$, $\eta=\alpha e^{\mu x}$ for some constant $\alpha$ and that Eq. \eqref{2ndODE} be autonomous.
-For this choice of $\xi$, $\eta$ the right hand side of \eqref{2ndODE} is independent of $x$.
-The left hand side is also true if $\mu=\alpha(1-m)/2$ and $H=K r^m$, $m\ne 1$ ($\mu\ne 0$), $K=\mbox{constant}$.
-The condition \eqref{xi-inv-rel} is automatically satisfied.
-This gives us the integrable equation (a type of Emden-Fowler equation known as force-free generalized Duffing oscillator)
+To do this we require that the commutation relation $[\mathbf{v}_2,\mathbf{v}_1]=\mu \mathbf{v}_1$, $\mu\ne 0$ be satisfied, which implies that $\xi=e^{\mu x}$, $\eta=\alpha e^{\mu x}$ for some constant $\alpha$ and that Eq. \eqref{2ndODE} is autonomous.
+For this choice of $\xi$, $\eta$ the left hand side of \eqref{2ndODE} is already independent of $x$.
+We also require the right hand side to have the same property.
+This produces the PDE

+The condition \eqref{xi-inv-rel} is identically satisfied.
+The special choice $G=K=\mbox{constant}$ and $m\ne 1$ ($\mu\ne 0$) gives us the integrable equation (a type of Emden--Fowler equation known as force-free generalized Duffing oscillator)

 with symmetry algebra generated by

 If $\alpha$ is eliminated between the coefficients $p$ and $q$ we find the integrability condition

 Under this condition, \eqref{integ-2ndODE} passes the Painlev\'e test.